kaplanh/React_2025/01_nodejs+vite+react/README.md

 [React](https://react.dev/learn/start-a-new-react-project)

-***If we want to remove a framework or library from the package.json file and install the latest version*** `pnpm uninstall react react-dom`
+**_If we want to remove a framework or library from the package.json file and install the latest version_** `pnpm uninstall react react-dom`
 `$ pnpm i react@latest react-dom@latest`

 [npm](https://www.npmjs.com/package/react)

+We can think of npm like the Android playstore of the web.